 The Paradox: More Evidence, Stronger Resistance

 It happens all the time.
 You find the perfect verse.
 You've been studying grace for weeks, and you come across a passage that couldn't be clearer.
-Maybe it's Ephesians 1:4-5: "He chose us in him before the foundation of the world..."
+Maybe it's Ephesians 1:4-5: "He chose us in him before the creation of the world..."
 You bring it to a friend.
 You think: This will settle it.
 This is decisive.

 But instead of reconsidering, your friend becomes more entrenched.
 They start finding counterarguments they've never mentioned before.
 They become defensive, even hostile.
 They pull out verses you haven't heard in years.
 Something in them has hardened, not softened.